 I spent a lot of time yesterday thinking how I could change chocolate chip cookies into S’mores cookies.
-You’d think it would be easy, right?
+It should be easy, right?
 Add marshmallows and milk chocolate to a dough.
 But no, both of those things tend to dry out when baked for over 5 minutes.

 So I tried making the cookies two ways.
 First, I made a graham cracker chocolate chip dough and buried frozen marshmallows inside the dough circles.
 My thought was that if the marshmallows were frozen and buried, they’d have less exposure to the heat and dry out less.
 This worked pretty well, but the marshmallows still added a chewiness, which wasn’t necessarily unpleasant, but not particularly great.

-For the second version, I baked the cookies for about 9 minutes, then ever-so-quickly stuck marshmallows and Hershey bar milk chocolate pieces in them before returning them to the oven for another 3 or 4 minutes.
-Here’s what the second batch looked like.
-They are so good!
-Below is the revised recipe.
+For the second version, I baked the cookies for about 9 minutes, then quickly stuck marshmallows and Hershey bar milk chocolate pieces in them before returning them to the oven for another 3 or 4 minutes.

 - 6 ounces 1 1/2 sticks butter, softened

 - 1 cup more or less of marshmallows (not large style)

 - Preheat oven to 375 degrees F. Line cookie sheets with foil.

 - In a mixing bowl, beat together butter and sugars until light and fluffy.
 Blend in egg and vanilla.
 Combine the flour, crumbs, salt and baking soda and add to the creamed mixture.
 Stir until blended, then mix in chocolate chips.